apallath/INDUSAnalysis/README.md

 `import analysis`

-Individual module scripts can be called directly from the command line with arguments to process data files.
-`python /path/to/script/ --help`
-will list out the required and optional arguments for each script.

 The meta_analysis package, which implements functions for profling/performance analysis of the analysis package, can be imported using

 `import meta_analysis`

+To run an analysis from the command line, call
+`python /path/to/analysis_scripts/run_<analysis_name>.py`
+with the required arguments

 ## Testing